cuga-rajal/opensim_apple_arm64/README.md

 Bullet 3.25 is not significantly different and we expect it to can released to the main Opensimulator distribution without any major testing in the near future.

-I'm providing a pre-release of the Bullet 3.25 library for macOS i this repository:
+I'm providing a pre-release of the Bullet 3.25 library for macOS in this repository:

   - libBulletSim-3.25-20230527-universal.dylib (x86\_64 and arm64, macOS 10.15-13.x)